Glen Etive is definitively one of the most beautiful roads in Scotland.

-- Glen Etive walks and Highlands hikes - there are several in the vicinity of the glen such as Beinn Trilleachan
+There are several in the vicinity of the glen such as Beinn Trilleachan.

-Glen Etive Road entrance turn at Buachaille Etive Mor
+Access to Glen Etive Road - Buachaille Etive Mor

 Easy to understand why everyone stops to photograph the mountain of Buachaille Etive Mor (more pictures in the dedicated post).